-Today we’re adding another hidden veggie recipe to the mix…Hidden Spinach Healthy Guacamole!
+Today we’re adding another hidden veggie recipe to the mix…hidden spinach healthy guacamole!
 We’re essentially just pureeing spinach into a paste then mixing it into a classic guacamole.
-The bright green spinach makes this guacamole a bright green showstopper without detracting at all from the mouth-watering guacamole flavor we all know and love.
+The bright green and nutrient-pack spinach makes this fresh guacamole recipe a bright green showstopper without detracting at all from the mouth-watering guacamole flavor we all know and love.
+It’s a foodie nutritionists dream!

 - Avocados: You’ll need 3 ripe avocados for this healthy guacamole.
-Here’s how to check if your avocados are ripe.
+Avocados are healthy in themselves, but we’re amping it up even more!

 - Spinach: The secret ingredient!
 Spinach keeps guacamole bright green without changing the taste or texture.